sloanlacey/weather-dashboard/README.md

 # Weather-Dashboard by Sloan Lacey

-Weather dashboard app that allows users to search for 5-day forecasts by city.
+This is a weather dashboard app that allows users to search for 5-day forecasts by city.
+Once a user has chosen a city, the current and five-day forecast will display including the UV index rating, and icons indicating weather patterns.
+Once a user leaves and then re-opens the page, the previously saved buttons will be on the homepage ready to be re-opened with a click.

 ## Table of contents
 - [General Info](#general-info)